tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 {: #demux title="Demultiplexing DTLS 1.2 and DTLS 1.3 Records"}

-Note: The optimized DTLS header format shown in {{cid_hdr}}, which does not carry the Content Type in the Unified Header format, requires a different demultilexing strategy compared to what was used in previous DTLS versions where the Content Type was conveyed in every record.
+Note: The optimized DTLS header format shown in {{cid_hdr}}, which does not carry the content type in the unified header format, requires a different demultiplexing strategy compared to what was used in previous DTLS versions where the content type was conveyed in every record.
 As described in {{demux}}, the first byte determines how an incoming DTLS record is demultiplexed.
 The first 3 bits of the first byte distinguish a DTLS 1.3 encrypted record from record types used in